danielabd/Zero-Shot-Image-to-Text-Generation-with-a-Specific-Style/README.md

 The Effect of λ_sentiment on the Caption:
 ![](git_images/small_different_lambda.png)
-as λ is bigger the description in the desired sentiment perspective is stronger but the maintaining on right language attribute is compromised.
+as λ is bigger the description in the desired sentiment perspective is stronger but the maintenance on the right language attribute is compromised.

 ## Usage